 Philipp Külpmann

-Assistant Professor, Institute of Economics, Corvinus University of Budapest
+Assistant Professor, Institute of Economics, Corvinus University of Budapest and

-and Vienna Center for Experimental Economics, University of Vienna
+Affiliated Member, Vienna Center for Experimental Economics, University of Vienna

 My research interest lies primarily in Experimental Economics and Game Theory.